shreyash-b/esp-agents-firmware/docs/guides/m5stack_cores3_matter_controller.md

 ## Default Agent

 The device has a Matter controller agent out of the box.
-It has following capabilities:
+It has the following capabilities:
 - Knowing local time at user's location
 - Adjusting volume of your device
 - Adjusting the emoji on display based on mood of the conversation